KareenGh/Computer-Graphics/Assignment1Report/Assignment1Report_part1.md

 ## Draw Circle Algorithm
-**_We used the circule cordenats to draw a circule using Bresenham Algorithm to drow a line from the center of our page_**
+**_We used the circle coordinates to draw a circle using Bresenham Algorithm to draw a line from the center of the page_**

 	void Renderer::Render(const Scene& scene)
 	{